sebanalysis/sebbeck.com/_posts/2022-11-11-bullshit-jobs.md

 In the US, the question was:

->'Do you think that your job is or is not making a meaningful contribution to the world?'
+> Do you think that your job is or is not making a meaningful contribution to the world?
 >
 >— [YouGov, 2015](https://today.yougov.com/topics/lifestyle/articles-reports/2015/08/14/one-quarter-americans-think-their-jobs-are-meaning)

 The response was: __'Is not': 24%__, with 'Is': 63%.

-In the Netherlands, the question was URL for the original poll broken (“[Vier op tien werknemers noemt werk zinloos](http://overhetnieuwewerken.nl/vier-op-tien-werknemers-noemt-werk-zinloos/) , accessed July 10, 2017"), but it is referenced in [this 2018 article](https://www.volkskrant.nl/columns-opinie/er-is-een-ongelooflijke-hoeveelheid-dode-tijd-bijgekomen~bcc09392/?referrer=https%3A%2F%2Fnews.ycombinator.com%2F).
-It was apparently conducted by Schouten & Nelissen on 1,900 Dutch people after 2015 and claims the __40% of respondents replied that their job is meaningless__.
-Although i'm unclear on the original question and response options.
+In the Netherlands, the original poll URL is broken (“[Vier op tien werknemers noemt werk zinloos](http://overhetnieuwewerken.nl/vier-op-tien-werknemers-noemt-werk-zinloos/) , accessed July 10, 2017"), but it is referenced in [this 2018 article](https://www.volkskrant.nl/columns-opinie/er-is-een-ongelooflijke-hoeveelheid-dode-tijd-bijgekomen~bcc09392/?referrer=https%3A%2F%2Fnews.ycombinator.com%2F).
+The poll was apparently conducted by 'Schouten & Nelissen' on 1,900 Dutch people after 2015 and claims the __40% of respondents replied that their job is meaningless__.

 All polls are difficult to trust but this one particularly so because it is sensitive to the exact phrasing of the question.
 Should it focus on 'meaning', 'value', 'utility', 'importance'.
 All of these are responsive to the individual's prejudices and their self-image, and a comprehensive definition of meaningful contribution is not provided.
 Secondly, this question is an existential one as work gives structure and meaning to one's life.
 It is not trivial to attest that your life's work was wasted.
-Individuals are best placed to understand the value of their own role, but they are perhaps the most likely to defend it's importance, for the sake of their own ego and self-worth.
+Individuals are best placed to understand the value of their own role, but they are perhaps the most likely to defend its importance, for the sake of their own ego and self-worth.
 But this means that then an individual claims his job is useless, we should believe him.

 ## Types of Bullshit Jobs